maprice11/InsulinAndAttractiveness/README.md

-# Insulin and Attractiveness Study
+# The effects of Glucose-Induced Insulin Response on Perceived Attraction

 Abstract: